 - an international medical device manufacturer in providing strategic regulatory and litigation advice in connection with adverse event reporting issues

 - an international pharmaceutical manufacturer in providing regulatory guidance in connection with the company’s preparations to launch a new drug in the United States

 Mergers and Acquisitions

 - Cardinal Health, Inc. in its $6.1 billion acquisition of the patient care, deep vein thrombosis and nutritional insufficiency businesses of Medtronic plc

 - Miraca Holdings, Inc. in the acquisition of its subsidiary Miraca Life Sciences, Inc. by Avista Capital Holdings, L.P.

 - Stryker Corporation in its:

-- acquisition of a 51% stake in Vexim SA; and
+- acquisition of a 51% stake in Vexim SA

-- Juno Therapeutics, Inc. in its acquisition by Celgene Corporation; and
+- Juno Therapeutics, Inc. in its acquisition by Celgene Corporation

 From 1998 to 2003, as the FDA’s associate chief counsel, Ms. Bragg advised its Office of Criminal Investigations.
 She tried to verdict four criminal jury cases involving violations of the Federal Food, Drug and Cosmetic Act (FDCA) and other federal statutes.
 Her matters involved compounding pharmacies, unapproved pharmaceuticals, controlled substances, misbranded devices and food-related good manufacturing practices.
 She also was designated by the DOJ to serve as a special assistant U.S. attorney in districts throughout the country regarding ongoing criminal investigations under the FDCA.
 Additionally, Ms. Bragg served as the FDA Office of Chief Counsel’s primary liaison with the Office of Criminal Investigations relating to policy issues.